 - Proven Safety Countermeasures (PSCs) – Includes 28 proven effective, but underutilized safety countermeasures.
-This site includes fact sheets and tools to assist practitioners with identifying potential safety improvements including bicycle lanes, appropriate speed limit setting, and lighting.
+This site includes fact sheets and tools to assist practitioners with identifying potential safety improvements, including bicycle lanes, appropriate speed limit settings, and lighting.

-- Pedestrian and Bicycle Safety Resources – Includes projects, programs, tools, and materials for use in reducing pedestrian and bicyclist fatalities.
+- Pedestrian and Bicycle Safety/Tools to Diagnose and Solve the Problem – Includes projects, programs, tools, and materials for use in reducing pedestrian and bicyclist fatalities.

 - Performance-Based Practical Design – Provides guidance related to the performance-based design of roadways.